How Much Does An Average Horse Weighs

 5. Do male horses weigh more than female equines?

-Overall, male steeds (stallions and geldings) often tend to evaluate slightly greater than female steeds (mares), approximately 100-200 pounds; however, this can differ based on the private steed and breed.
+Overall, male steeds (stallions and geldings) tend to weigh slightly more than female steeds (mares), approximately 100-200 pounds; however, this can vary based on the individual horse and breed.

 6. How does a diet plan influence an equine’s weight?